|

 year, one of them a comprehensive historical display of international ex-libris, the other

-auctions.
+auctions if they come as observers).
 Meetings have in the past included visits to bookplate collections, both

 institutional and private, we have been given slide shows of ex-libris in particular styles of